raphaelkenji/raphaelkenji/README.md

 <h2 align="center">Hi, I'm Raphael Kenji 👋</h2>

-Computer science student at CEFET/RJ, backend developer, and all-around code and game enthusiast.
+<p align="center">Computer science student at CEFET/RJ, backend developer, and all-around code and game enthusiast.</p>

-I'll try writing code in a way that makes it look like I know what I'm doing, but don't be fooled.
-I have no idea what I'm doing.
+<p align="center">I'll try writing code in a way that makes it look like I know what I'm doing, but don't be fooled.
+I have no idea what I'm doing.</p>

-<b>Currently diving into:</b> observability, performance tuning and infrastructure 🔧
+<p align="center"><b>Currently diving into:</b> observability, performance tuning and infrastructure 🔧</p>

 ---